30 Congressional Sponsors. 39 Supportive Organizations. Thousands of Americans.

 This is a historic moment.
 The End Kidney Deaths Act is gaining momentum in Congress, but we need your voice to keep the pressure on.
 You can:

-Email your members of Congress
+• Email and call your members of Congress.

 The Facts

-Kidney disease affects more than 800,000 Americans.
+• Kidney disease affects more than 800,000 Americans.
+25 waitlisted Americans die daily.

-Fewer than 400 Americans donate a kidney to a stranger each year.
+• Only ≈400 Americans donate a kidney to a stranger each year.